-Erected in 1854 to the designs of the Halifax and Bradford firm of Mallinson and Healey which, in practice, probably meant Thomas Healey (1809-62), this building adopts the mature Decorated forms of the early fourteenth century, then passing out of vogue in favour of the geometric style of the Early English/ Decorated transition, promoted as the only moral style for a Christian church (sic) in Ruskin’s Seven Lamps of Architecture (published 1849).
-The building consisted originally of a two-bay chancel with a N. vestry, a nave with a S. aisle covered by a catslide roof, and a S. porch tower rising in three stages to battlements supported by angle buttresses (as shown in the photograph below, taken from the southeast), but an independently-gabled N. aisle and small S. vestry were added subsequently (possibly by T.H. & F. Healey), followed by a large N. chapel, which is later again.
-S. aisle windows have reticulated tracery, while those in the N. aisle are alternately reticulated and set with two mouchettes and a quatrefoil in the head.
-The chancel E. window, from the first building phase, is three-light and trefoil-cusped, with mouchettes, quatrefoils and daggers above.
+Erected in 1854 to the designs of Thomas Healey, this building adopts the mature, flowing or curvilinear style of the early fourteenth century that was increasingly superceded in the mid-nineteenth century by the geometric style of c.
+1290-1320, which was vigorously being promoted (most especially by Ruskin) as the only moral style for an honest Christian church.
+It consisted originally of a two-bay chancel with a N. vestry, a nave with a S. aisle covered by a catslide roof, and a S. porch tower rising in three stages to battlements supported by angle buttresses (as shown in the photograph below, taken from the southeast), but an independently-gabled N. aisle and small S. vestry were added a few decades later (possibly by T.H. & F. Healey), followed by a large N. chapel some time after that.
+The S. aisle windows, which were there from the beginning, have reticulated tracery, while those in the N. aisle are alternately reticulated or feature two mouchettes and a quatrefoil in the head.
+The chancel E. window from the first building phase is three-light and trefoil-cusped beneath mouchettes, quatrefoils and daggers.

-Inside the building, the four-bay nave arcades consist of double-flat-chamfered arches springing from quatrefoil piers with fillets running down the foils and, at either end, corbels instead of responds, for the N. arcade copies its southern counterpart precisely.
-(See the interior photograph of the church above, looking towards the east.)
-The chancel arch is also composed of two orders, in this case bearing a sunk quadrant on the inner order and a pair of narrow waves on the outer order, with the former supported on semicircular shafts with deeply carved leaf capitals.
-Roofs are commonplace: the chancel roof has purlins at the halfway stage, linked by collars supported by arched braces and providing a base in its turn for struts; the nave roof, which is similar, has purlins at the ⅓ and ⅔ stages, and the S. aisle roof has a purlin halfway up, supported by struts reaching across from the spandrels of the aisle arcades.
-These are the standard - indeed, the characteristic - designs of Healey’s wooden roofs which he employed again and again in his budget churches during the 1850s.
-The N. aisle roof could not be examined as the aisle has a modern enclosed gallery running its full length, creating an enclosed space above.
+Inside the building, the four-bay nave arcades consist of double-flat-chamfered arches springing from quatrefoil piers with fillets running down the foils and, at either end, corbels instead of responds, for the N. arcade copies its earlier southern counterpart precisely.
+(See the interior photograph of the church below, looking towards the east.)
+The chancel arch is also composed of two orders but carries a sunk quadrant on the inner order and a pair of narrow waves on the outer order, wiith the former supported on semicircular shafts with deeply carved leaf capitals.
+Roofs in all parts of the building are commonplace: the chancel roof has purlins at the halfway stage, linked by arched-braced collars which, in turn, provide a base for 'V' struts; the nave roof is similar except in having purlins ⅓ and ⅔ of the way up the pitch; and the S. aisle roof has a purlin halfway up, supported by struts reaching across from the spandrels of the aisle arcades.
+These are the standard designs of Healey’s wooden roofs which he employed again and again in his budget churches during the 1850s.
+The N. aisle roof cannot be examined from the ground as the aisle has a modern enclosed gallery running its full length, creating an enclosed space above.

-None of these details may seem particularly special, yet it is important to recall the extraordinary interest that accompanied the original opening of a church such as this.
-The reporter for The Halifax Courier, writing for the Saturday edition of the paper on 28th October, 1854, waxed lyrical:
+None of these details are particularly special, yet it is important to recall the extraordinary interest that accompanied the original opening of a church such as this.
+Indeed, the reporter for The Halifax Courier, writing for the Saturday edition of the paper on 28th October, 1854 (p.
+8), waxed lyrical: